teamxynlab/plasma/docs/index.md

 Welcome to Plasma!
-We're very excited to see you adopting our stack, and I hope you too are excited to be working with the modern and future-ready technologies in Plasma: Solid (+ Solid Router), Tailwind CSS, PocketBase.
+We're very excited to see you adopting our stack, and we hope you too are excited to be working with the modern and future-ready technologies in Plasma: Solid (+ Solid Router), Tailwind CSS, PocketBase.

 ## 📝 Getting Started